-Our SENSUS device and electrodes have been cleared by the FDA for commercial distribution.
+We used our expertise in peripheral nerve stimulation in the development of SENSUS which incorporates several proprietary features for ease of patient use and physician reporting.
+The SENSUS device and electrodes were cleared by the FDA for commercial distribution.
 When medically indicated and supported by proper documentation, TENS are generally reimbursed by Medicare and many commercial insurance companies under the DME benefit.